 By sales reinforcement, I mean providing incentives other than just commission.
 It’s true that commissioning is a powerful motivator, but commissioning goes against human nature.

 As humans, we are social beings.
 We do not work for the numbers we ought to accomplish.
-Our innate social state make us work for the people who rely on our performance.
+Our innate social state makes us work for the people who rely on our performance.

 Managers ought to motivate salespeople performance not by showing them how well have they accomplished their numerical sales goals, but by finding inspiring ways to show salespeople how their performance is contributing towards the team, advancing the company’s objectives, and making customers’ lives easier.